microsoft/vscode-docs/docs/python/coding-pack-python.md

 For additional information about using Python on Windows, see the VS Code [Python documentation](../languages/python.md) and [Using Python on Windows](https://docs.python.org/3.8/using/windows.html) at Python.org.

-1. Verify you Python installation by opening a cmd prompt and running the following code `python --version`.
+1. Verify your Python installation by opening a cmd prompt and running the following code `python --version`.
 If the installation was successful, the output window shows the version of Python that you just installed.

 ### Additional VS Code extensions

 #### Pylance language server extension

 Pylance is an extension that works alongside Python in Visual Studio Code to provide performant language support.
 Under the hood, Pylance is powered by Pyright, Microsoft's static type checking tool.
-Using Pyright, Pylance has the ability to supercharge your Python IntelliSense experience with rich type information, helping you write better code faster.
+Using Pyright, Pylance can supercharge your Python IntelliSense experience with rich type information, helping you write better code faster.

 1. Install the Pylance extension from the [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance).
 1. Open a Python (.py) file and the Pylance extension will activate.